AlexErdei73/lottery-keeper/README.md

     should add up to one always, if you take into account all the possibilities.
 It is an opportunity to check numerical results.
 The problem has a lot of points like this, but tests would be the best.

+## What is addressed from the above

+    * 1. I have added the HTML table to the output of draw report.
+It has made it look better.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.